Ares Management

-Ares Management Corporation is an American global alternative investment manager operating in the credit, private equity and real estate markets.
-The company was founded in 1997 and is headquartered in Los Angeles, California, with additional offices across North America, Europe, and Asia.
+Ares Management Corporation is a global alternative investment manager operating in the credit, private equity and real estate markets.
+The company was founded in 1997, with additional offices across North America, Europe, and Asia.

-As of September 2021, Ares Management Corporation's global platform had approximately $295 billion of assets under management and 1,500 employees operating across North America, Europe, Asia Pacific and the Middle East.
+As of November 20, 2025, Ares Management Corporation's global platform had approximately $596 billion of assets under management and 4,200 employees operating across North America, Europe, Asia Pacific and the Middle East.